MAYBERoboLab/SIST_SI100B_RoboWriter/scripts/final_project/README.md

 ## I. Project Implementation (45 points)
 ### Requirements
 #### Basic
-1. Robot Arm Model (2 points): The universal_robots_ur5e model in the newest version of code repo : https://github.com/MAYBERoboLab/SIST_SI100B_RoboWriter
+1. Robot Arm Model (2 points): The universal_robots_ur5e model in the newest version of the code repo : https://github.com/MAYBERoboLab/SIST_SI100B_RoboWriter
 2. Start pose and Terminal pose (5 points): The robot arm can start at any pose but needs to stop at the joint configuration: $[0.0,-2.32,-1.38,-2.45,1.57,0.0]$ rad after finishing the writing.
 3. Writing area (5 points): The writing area is a square at the plane z=0.1 m.
 This square is defined by its four vertices: $(0.5, 0.1, 0.1)$, $(0.5, 0.6, 0.1)$, $(-0.5, 0.6, 0.1)$, and $(-0.5, 0.1, 0.1)$ m.
 4. Lifting the end-effector (5 points): The end-effector of the robot arm should lift between each stroke and each character.
-5. Writing contents (10 points): The robot should write a student's name (can choose one in your group) in Chinese and PinYin, and the student's school ID in the writing area.
+5. Writing contents (10 points): The robot should write a student's name (can choose one in your group) in Chinese and Pinyin, and the student's school ID in the writing area.
 Visualize the written scripts/strokes of the words in real time.
 6. Interpolation Method (7 points): Use multiple different interpolation methods to mimic the real strokes.
 7. Writing speed (3 points): The robot's writing speed should be set at a reasonable value so that the whole writing time (from the robot's start pose to the terminal pose) is less than 3 minutes.
-8. Plot joint state curves (3 points): Plot all the joint states of the robot arm when wirtting one word, let it be your family name in Chinese.
+8. Plot joint state curves (3 points): Plot all the joint states of the robot arm when writing one word, let it be your family name in Chinese.
 9. Demo video (5 points): Record a video to demonstrate the writing process, you can adjust the camera for a better view.
 The name of the video should be "Group Member Names + Final Project Demo" in MP4 format.

 #### Bonus